-- (a) Bringing together in a coherent integrated manner all the necessary elements for safely managing the organization and its activities; - (b) Describing the planned and systematic actions necessary to provide confidence that all requirements are met; - (c) Describing the planned and systematic actions necessary to provide confidence that all requirements are met; - (d) Ensuring that safety is taken into account in decision making and is not compromised by any decisions taken."
+- (a) Bringing together in a coherent integrated manner all the necessary elements for safely managing the organization and its activities; - (b) Describing the planned and systematic actions necessary to provide confidence that all requirements are met: - (c) Describing the planned and systematic actions necessary to provide confidence that all requirements are met;

+(b)(d) Ensuring that safety is taken into account in decision making and is not compromised by any decisions taken."-

-- 5.43 The management system is required to specify clearly the organizational structures, processes, responsibilities, accountabilities, levels of authority and interfaces within the organization and with external organizations: see para.
+5.425.43 The management system is required to specify clearly the organizational structures, of the organization and define the processes, responsibilities, accountabilities and, levels of authorityies of individuals and interfaces within the organization and with external organizations: see para.
 4.11 of GSR Part 2 [5].
 The organizational structures should be clear and the reasons for the structures should be explained and justified (e.g. so that personnel working within the organization can understand the reasons for the structures and are better able to contribute to improving the management system).
-The management of processes and activities is addressed in paras 5.87-5.117.
+The development-management of processes and activities is addressed in paras 5.8787-5.117817.
 The identification of responsibilities is particularly important for radioactive waste management programmes in which the waste generator transfers responsibility for safety to a series of waste management operating organizations.
 The point at which responsibility changes should be clearly defined and documented within the management system, ensuring that safety is not compromised.
-The management systems established by each of these organizations should include contingency measures to deal with unexpected occurrences, such as accidents and cases where waste acceptance criteria are not met. - 5.44 In integrating the elements of the management system, synergies should be identified to simplify compliance with different requirements and facilitate a consistent approach.
+The management systems established by each of these organizations should include contingency measures to deal with unexpected occurrences, such as accidents and cases where waste acceptance criteria are not met.

+5.435.44 In integrating the elements of the management system, synergies should be identified to simplify compliance with different requirements and facilitate a consistent approach.
 This is particularly important for radioactive waste management programmes of a long term nature, because of the potential for responsibilities to change and the interdependencies between different waste management stages.
-Consequently, management systems need to be flexible and able to manage change as described further in Section 7. - 5.45 The management system should be developed so that it covers all activities to be carried out during radioactive waste management.
-Requirement 2 of GSR Part 1 [18] states that "The government shall establish and maintain an appropriate governmental, legal and regulatory framework for safety within which responsibilities are clearly allocated."
-Importantly, at a national level, the governmental, legal and regulatory framework should ensure that the management systems of the various operating organizations interface well with one another.
-The effectiveness of the interfaces between the various management systems should be assessed and documented.
-The effectiveness of the governmental, legal and regulatory framework should be evaluated, for example, in terms of assessing the competence of operating organizations, the interfaces between the management systems and operations, and the achievement of the national radioactive waste management strategy.
-This integration is necessary so that the interfaces between governmental arrangements and operating organizations' management systems and operations, and between different management systems and operations, are appropriate and properly managed. - 5.46 The management system should cover all steps and periods in the radioactive waste management process in an integrated manner, including the identification of measures to be taken during the period of institutional control after closure of disposal facilities.
-The duration of the period of post-closure institutional control is required to be justified in the relevant safety case: see paras 4.23 and 4.24 of SSR-5 [4].
+Consequently, management systems need to be flexible and able to manage change as described further in Section 67.

+5.445.45 The management system should be developed so that it covers all activities to be carried out during radioactive waste management.
+Requirement 2 of IAEA Safety Standards Series No. GSR Part 1 (Rev. 1), Governmental, Legal and Regulatory Framework for Safety[2918] states that: "The government shall establish and maintain an appropriate governmental, legal and regulatory framework for safety within which responsibilities are clearly allocated."
+Importantly, at a national level, the governmental, legal and regulatory framework should ensure that the management systems of the various operating organizations are, where necessary and appropriate, compatible interface well with one another.
+The compatibility effectiveness of the interfaces between of the various management systems should be assessed and documented.
+T, and the effectiveness of the governmental, legal and regulatory framework should be evaluated, for example, in terms of assessing the competence of operating organizations, the compatibility interfaces between of the management systems and operations, and the achievement of the national radioactive waste management strategy.
+This integration is necessary so that the boundaries interfaces between governmental arrangements and operating organizations'

+management systems and operations, and between different management systems and operations, are seamless-appropriate and properly managed.